wtlin1228/blog/content/blog/0008-design-pattern-command/index.md

 ## A Real Case in my Daily Work

 `Redux` is the first thought that came to me when I was reading the Command Pattern.
-The actions dispatched to store is actually the commands.
+The actions dispatched to store are actually the commands.
 So dispatch is the invoker and store is the receiver.

 ### Queue

-Client can pop actions from a queue or queues, then dispatch the actions on by one.
-For example, client can get one action stored in database through API then execute it.
+Clients can pop actions from queues, then dispatch the actions on by one.
+For example, a client can get one action stored in the database through API then execute it.

 ### Log

-The current state and actions that causes this error can be log to the logging system like Sentry.
+The current state and the action that causes this error can be logged to the logging system like Sentry.
 Redux middleware is a good place to handle the error logging.

 ### Undoable